Maxwell Mutanda

-Maxwell Mutanda (born 1983) is a Zimbabwean artist, designer, design researcher, and cofounder of the design firm Studio [D] Tale, based out of London, Harare, and Cape Town, South Africa.
+Maxwell Mutanda (born 1983) is a Zimbabwean artist, designer, design researcher, and businessperson.
+He is the co-founder of the design firm Studio [D] Tale, based out of London, Harare, and Cape Town, South Africa.
 Mutanda uses collage and architectural practice to make sustainable participatory design.

 Early life and education

 Born in Harare, Zimbabwe in 1983, Mutanda studied at the Bartlett School of Architecture in London.
-In 2020, he received an MSc in Sustainable Urban Development Sheehan Scholarship at the University of Oxford.
+In 2020, he received an MSc degree in sustainable urban development and Sheehan Scholarship at the University of Oxford.